ibm-cloud-docs/vpc/vpn-create-ike-policy.md

 ### Command examples
 {: #command-examples-vpn-create-ike-policy}

-- Create an IPsec policy using MD5 authentication, AES 128 encryption, and PFS with DH Group 2:<br />
+- Create an IPsec policy using MD5 authentication, AES 128 encryption, and PFS with DH Group 2:
    - `ibmcloud is ipsec-policy-create my-ipsec-policy md5 aes128 group_2`
-- Create an IPsec policy with the same parameters and a 3600-seconds lifetime:<br />
+- Create an IPsec policy with the same parameters and a 3600-seconds lifetime:
    - `ibmcloud is ipsec-policy-create my-ipsec-policy md5 aes128 group_2 --key-lifetime 3600`
-- CCreate an IPsec policy with the same parameters and a resource group ID:<br />
+- CCreate an IPsec policy with the same parameters and a resource group ID:
    - `ibmcloud is ipsec-policy-create my-ipsec-policy md5 aes128 group_2 --resource-group-id fee82deba12e4c0fb69c3b09d1f12345 --output JSON`

 ## Creating an IKE policy by using the API